Grefenstette Student Fellows Program

 Tech Ethics Poster Contest

 Each Fall, Duquesne University hosts a national conference on one aspect of technology ethics.
 All undergraduate and graduate students are invited to submit posters on any aspect of responsible AI or technology ethics!
-All accepted posters will receive a $75 acceptance award, and the best poster in each category (undergrad and grad) will receive a $400 cash prize!
+All accepted posters will have their posters printed for free, and the best posters in each category (undergrad and grad) will receive cash prizes, as well as extra prizes for crowd favorites!

 Artificial Intelligence Ethics (GREF 210) What does it mean to think ethically about technology, and especially about AI?
 What is the relationship between humans and technology, and what should it be?
 This course, hosted by Duquesne’s Carl G. Grefenstette Center for Ethics in Science, Technology, and Law, will examine a wide variety of topics in artificial intelligence, including algorithmic bias, machine learning, and transhumanism.
 The course will empower students to thoroughly appraise the ethical concerns in science and technology through a Catholic lens.
 Offered Fall and Spring.